 Sales training for your staff means laying a solid foundation that allows them to provide great customer service.
 That starts with teaching them about your products, services, and your USP.

 They’ll need to develop sales skills to improve customer interactions and look for opportunities to implement sales techniques such as upsells and cross-sells.

-For many retail team members, they may also need sales training on basic communication skills and professional behaviour.
+Many retail team members may also need training on retail sales techniques and basic communication skills and professional behaviour.

 Manage Your Inventory